Humphry Davy: Chlorine

-Laboratory Incident
+Laboratory incident

 Davy seriously injured himself in a laboratory accident with nitrogen trichloride.
 French chemist Pierre Louis Dulong had first prepared this compound in 1811, and had lost two fingers and an eye in two separate explosions with it.
 In a letter to John Children, on 16 November 1812, Davy wrote: "It must be used with great caution.
 It is not safe to experiment upon a globule larger than a pin's head.
 I have been severely wounded by a piece scarcely bigger.
 My sight, however, I am informed, will not be injured".
 Davy's accident induced him to hire Michael Faraday as a co-worker, particularly for assistance with handwriting and record keeping.
+They were both injured in another NCl3 explosion shortly thereafter.
 He had recovered from his injuries by April 1813.

 Travels

-European Tour
+European tour

 In 1812, Davy was knighted and gave up his lecturing position at the Royal Institution.
 He was given the title of Honorary Professor of Chemistry.
 He gave a farewell lecture to the Institution, and married a wealthy widow, Jane Apreece.
 (While Davy was generally acknowledged as being faithful to his wife, their relationship was stormy, and in later years he travelled to continental Europe alone.)

 Davy then published his Elements of Chemical Philosophy, part 1, volume 1, though other parts of this title were never completed.
 He made notes for a second edition, but it was never required.

 In October 1813, he and his wife, accompanied by Michael Faraday as his scientific assistant (also treated as a valet), travelled to France to collect the second edition of the prix du Galvanisme, a medal that Napoleon Bonaparte had awarded Davy for his electro-chemical work.
 Faraday noted "Tis indeed a strange venture at this time, to trust ourselves in a foreign and hostile country, where so little regard is had to protestations of honour, that the slightest suspicion would be sufficient to separate us for ever from England, and perhaps from life".
 Davy's party sailed from Plymouth to Morlaix by cartel, where they were searched.